jeffThompson/CreativeProgramming2/Week04_Tracking/README.md

 ***

 ### RESOURCES
-* The ever-helpful Daniel Shiffman has a great tutorial on [blob tracking](https://www.youtube.com/watch?v=ce-2l2wRqO8), and one where the [blobs persist even when lost temporarily](https://www.youtube.com/watch?v=r0lvsMPGEoY)
 * Writeup on [computer vision in art](http://www.flong.com/texts/essays/essay_cvad/), including some sample code, from Golan Levin
 * A nice, simple [tutorial that explains one method for blob detection](https://www.learnopencv.com/blob-detection-using-opencv-python-c/) using several thresholded versions of the input image
 * Lots more (mathy) explanations on [Wikipedia](https://en.wikipedia.org/wiki/Blob_detection)